apexfarm/ApexTestKit/README.md

 Underneath, the data are automatically guessed with appropriate values according to field types, including: BOOLEAN, DATE, TIME, DATETIME, DOUBLE, INTEGER, PERCENT, CURRENCY, PICKLIST, MULTIPICKLIST, STRING, TEXTAREA, EMAIL, URL, PHONE, ADDRESS.

+### Version 2.0

+#### Highlight

+* Enfore strong types rather than passing strings around as parameters, such as
+  * Use sObjectType instead of sObject name string
+  * Use sObjectField instead of field name string
+  * Use method instead of faker generation expression
+* Put functional programming into extreme.
+It becomes a delightful experience to code.
+* Performance tuning.
+I have to make trade-offs between "good-looking names" and performance, and `index()` and `repeat()` keywords are introduced for performance considerations.

+#### Roadmap

+* Provide in-memory dummy sObject graph generation.
+This will have performance benefit for not triggering triggers and process builder.
+* Provid a way to compose reusable sObject templates within a test data factory class.
+* Performance tuning in two possbile directions:
+  * Use sequence generation to replace the random generation, so data can be consistent
+  * Add flag to switch generation logic to less "good-looking" mode.

 ### Caveat

 1. Depends on number of fields generated, the size of debug log could exceed the 5MB limit.
 In such case, please set the ApexCode debug level to `DEBUG`.
 2. Sometime ramdom values could bring uncertainty to test results.
 In such case, please specify the genereation expression rule explicitly or to a fixed value.
-3. The current field generation capacity is around 6000 in 10 seconds.
-If there are 20 generated fields (not fixed values) per record, the max record generation capacity is around 300.
+3. The current field generation capacity is around 15000 in 15 seconds.
+If there are 30 generated fields (not fixed values) per record, the max record generation capacity is around 500.
 If more are created, it is likely to reach the CPU limit.
-So It is also better to use `Test.startTest()` and `Test.stopTest()` to wrap your testing logic.
+And consider any trigger and process builder, the actually record capacity should be less than 500.
 4. If record type is activated and there are picklist values depending on them, please try to declare the picklist values in the `fields()` explicitly for that record type.

 ## Usage of ATKWizard

 All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
-If validation rules were added to CRM standard sObjects, `fields().eval().end()` keywords could be used to tailor the record generation to bypass them.
+If validation rules were added to CRM standard sObjects, `fields().eval().value().end()` keywords could be used to tailor the record generation to bypass them.

 ### 1. Setup Relationship